Application and Admission – Master of Science in Applied Clinical Informatics

 Applicants must hold a bachelor’s, master’s, or doctoral degree.
 At least two years of relevant, post-undergraduate professional experience, education, or training is strongly preferred.
-GRE, MCAT, or other pre-professional equivalent test scores are required.
+GRE, MCAT, or other pre-professional equivalent test scores are strongly recommended.

 Applicants do not need to have formal training in Computer Science or a related discipline, but they need to demonstrate a strong interest and aptitude in Clinical informatics.
 Students without a computational background are encouraged to take at least one introductory-level courses in computer science before entering the program.